-I have audited the basic financial statements of the City of Coburg as of and for the year ended June 30, 2021, and have issued my report thereon dated January 12, 2022.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the basic financial statements of the City of Coburg as of and for the year ended June 30, 2022 and have issued our report thereon dated December 31, 2022.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.